TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

          :code:`ext\_icon.gif`

    Description
          This is the icon of the extension.
-The name may not be changed.
+The filename may not be changed.

 .. container:: table-row